October Holiday

-In Ireland, the October Holiday (sometimes called the October Bank Holiday, Lá Saoire i Mí Dheireadh Fómhair or Lá Saoire Oíche Shamhna) is observed on the last Monday of October.
-Usually, but not always, this is the day after the end of Western European Summer Time.
+In Ireland, the October Holiday (sometimes called the October Bank Holiday, Lá Saoire i Mí Dheireadh Fómhair or Lá Saoire Oíche Shamhna) is observed on the last Monday of October, that is between 25 and 31 October.
+Usually, but not always, this is the day after the transition from Irish Standard Time (UTC+1) to Irish Winter Time (UTC+0).
 It was introduced in 1977.